ngageoint/geopackage-js/README.md

 The GeoPackage JavaScript library currently provides the ability to read GeoPackage files.
 This library works both in the browser and in Node.
 In the browser tiles are rendered using HTML5 Canvas and GeoPackages are read using [sql.js](https://github.com/kripken/sql.js/).
 In Node tiles are rendered  [PureImage](https://github.com/joshmarinacci/node-pureimage) and GeoPackages are read using [node-sqlite3](https://github.com/mapbox/node-sqlite3).

 ### Changelog

+##### 4.1.0

+- Typescript updates
+- Extract converters, leaflet plugin, mobile optimizer, and viewer into their own packages

 ##### 4.0.0